Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 ## Support

 If you have any issues or questions, contact Super Protocol on [Discord](https://discord.gg/superprotocol).
-Community Managers will be happy to help you.
+Community Managers will be happy to help.